fone4u/hadoop_explorations/pig/README.md

     A = LOAD 'hdfs://localhost.localdomain/tmp/books/ngrams/books/googlebooks-eng-all-1gram-20090715-*.csv.bz2'
     USING PigStorage('\t') AS (ngram, year, match_count, page_count, volume_count);

+Load the sample

     A = LOAD 'hdfs://localhost.localdomain/tmp/ngram_sample' USING PigStorage() AS (ngram, year, match_count, page_count, volume_count);

-Find out what the 100 most popular words are
+Let's find out what the 100 most popular words are

     B = GROUP A BY ngram;
     C = FOREACH B GENERATE group AS ngram, SUM(A.match_count) AS cnt;